The-Brave-Clab/Jinchoge/Yuyuyui.PrivateServer.GUI/Assets/Texts/AboutText.md

 but with the community's help, it is currently serving as a preservation of the original game.

-**None of the author(s) of the project is directly or indirectly affiliated with the game.
+**None of the author(s) of this project is directly or indirectly affiliated with the game.
-Furthermore, the project is not authorized by the developers or the license holder of the original game.**
+Furthermore, this project is not authorized by the developers or the license holder of the original game.**

 This software is licensed under **The Unlicense**.
 See the license full text below.